Fakir: History

 Ḥusayn ibn ʿAlī, who was the son of ʿAlī ibn Abī Ṭālib and grandson of Muhammad, is believed to have written a book, Mirat ul-Arfeen, on the topic of tasawwuf, which is said to be the first book on Sufism.
-However, under Umayyad rule, neither could this book be published nor was it allowed to discuss tasawwuf, Sufism, or faqr openly.
-For a long time, after Ḥusayn ibn ʿAlī, the information and teachings of faqr, tasawwuf, and Sufism kept on transferring from heart to heart.
+However, under Umayyad rule, this book was not allowed to be published and openly discussing tasawwuf, Sufism, or faqr was not allowed.
+For a long time after Ḥusayn ibn ʿAlī, information and teachings about faqr, tasawwuf, and Sufism was transferred from person to person.

 In English, faqir or fakir originally meant a mendicant dervish.
 In its mystical usage, the word fakir refers to man's spiritual need for God, who alone is regarded as self-sufficient in the Islamic religion.
 Although of Muslim origin, the term has come to be applied in the Indian subcontinent to Hindu ascetics and mystics as well, alongside Indian terms such as gosvamin, sadhu, bhikku, and other designations.
 Fakirs are generally regarded as holy men who possess supernatural or miraculous powers.
 Among Muslims, the leading Sufi orders (tariqa) of fakirs are the Shadhiliyyah, Chishtiyah, Qadiriyah, Naqshbandiyah, and Suhrawardiyah.
 The Cambridge English Dictionary defines the term fakir as "a member of an Islamic religious group, or a holy man".